 - 7.1.
 Affordable Housing Set-Aside.
 The applicant is in compliance.
 The SSIZ-3 zoning ordinance requires that the property be developed with 36 market-rate townhomes and 18 apartments, of which 11 are to be affordable.
 The applicant is proposing a total of 54 units, including 36 townhomes and 18 apartments.
 Of the 18 apartments, 11 are required to be affordable. - 7.2.
 Unit Tenure.
+The application is in compliance.
 The site plan indicates each townhome will be constructed on a separate lot and all apartments are to be constructed on one lot; hence it is assumed that the townhomes are to be for sale and the apartments are to be for rent.
 The applicant should confirm this, should indicate what entity will own the rental units, and should confirm that the owning entity for the rental units will be a member of the Homeowners' Association.
-While the correspondence provided by the applicant on June 19th, 2023 indicates this, the information should be included on the plan. - 7.3.
+The information has been included on Sheet 3 of the plan. - 7.3.
 Unit Size.
 The applicant is in compliance with the DCA/HMFA minimum unitsize requirements.
 Although COAH's rules have no minimum unit size requirements, the Department of Community Affairs ("DCA") and the New Jersey Housing and Mortgage Finance Agency ("HMFA") do have minimum unit size requirements for affordable housing units that receive DCA funding and/or HMFA tax credit financing, as detailed in the table below: